-Historic Sites of Manitoba: Rudnerweide School No. 1752 (Municipality of Rhineland)
+Historic Sites of Manitoba: Rudnersweide School No. 332 / Rudnerweide School No. 1752 (Municipality of Rhineland)

-The Rudnerweide School District was established in May 1914 and a one-room schoolhouse operated at SW6-2-2W in what is now the Municipality of Rhineland.
+In May 1914, the Rudnerweide School District was formally re-established and a one-room schoolhouse operated at SW6-2-2W in what is now the Municipality of Rhineland.
 In 1965, the district was dissolved and its area became part of the New Hope Consolidated School District.

 Among the teachers of Rudnerweide School were Mr. Derksen, John I. Warkentin, Frank Dreidger, Jacob Penner, Mildred Toews, Margaret Reimer, P. A. Schellenberg, Died Gerbrandt, Johnny Martens, Mary Peters, Elizabeth Dyck, and Mr. Janzen.